HomeLatest News

 But the moves to a new party suffered a setback in mid-September as disagreements within ‘Your Party’ emerged, inevitably amplified by the establishment media.
 And, while the show is now back on the road with membership opened (at https://in.yourparty.uk/users/sign_up) and the founding conference set for the end of November, the reconvened ‘Trade Unionists for a New Party’ meeting on Monday 13 October was aptly timed to discuss the role of the organised working class in these developments.

-With over 570 registrants and over 300 screens taking part, including a number of watch parties, hundreds of trade unionists tuned in to discuss the way forward... (continued)
+With over 570 registrants and over 300 screens taking part, including a number of watch parties, hundreds of trade unionists tuned in to discuss the way forward.
+And if you missed the meeting you can catch a video of it at https://youtu.be/NrkKi845lGk.

 Scottish conference debates a working class challenge in 2026 elections